wuyudong-econ/wuyudong-econ.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an 3rd-year undergraduate student at Wang Yanan Institute for Studies in Economics, Xiamen University(China).
+I am currently a 3rd-year undergraduate student at Wang Yanan Institute for Studies in Economics, Xiamen University(China).
 You can find some details about me at this page.

 Education Backgroud
 ======